Knee pain is a common presentation for clients of any range of age and gender.

 If the client has a history of injuries, to the ACL or PCL the therapist wants to make sure not to push or pull with great effort, or injury could occur.

-Moving forward we then have the vagus and varus test, which analyse the status of the medial and lateral ligament.
+Those tests analyse the status of the medial and lateral ligaments.

-For the valgus e place one hand above the knee laterally, and the other hand above the ankle on the medial side.
+For the valgus test, the therapist places one hand above the knee laterally, and the other hand above the ankle on the medial side.

 By applying opposite pressure in the 2 directions we put the medial ligament under stress.